 Drivers for change

 The other key driver for change has been the unprecedented levels of connectivity we all enjoy.
-An extraordinary number of people, devices, and “things” now constantly collect and share terabytes of data over 5G networks.
+An extraordinary number of people, devices, and ‘things’ now constantly collect and share terabytes of data over 5G networks.
 Our growing ability to process and analyze this data has led to many exciting new personalized services.
-The availability of this data is also causing the blurring of lines between traditional industries – consider that for centuries, financial services were the preserve of banks.
+The availability of this data is also causing the blurring of lines between traditional industries – consider that for centuries financial services were the preserve of banks.
 Today, a significant percentage of financial services are purchased from retailers, telcos, or other businesses.
-Our “always on” lifestyles also mean that we increasingly expect the same instant gratification delivered by mobile apps in all areas of our lives.
+Our ‘always-on’ lifestyles also mean that we increasingly expect the same instant gratification delivered by mobile apps in all areas of our lives.

 These trends will start to converge with the emergence of .
 This concept essentially offers travelers and commuters a single interface to plan and pay for each trip via public transport, taxi services to deliver transport on demand.
-Soon, autonomous cars will join that line-up.
+Soon, autonomous vehicles will join that line-up.
 But while this trend will bring increased convenience and cost-savings to consumers, it essentially relegates vehicles themselves to commodity status.
 And this also means currently sought-after branded components, such as tires or brakes, will increasingly become irrelevant.

 Accelerating Change in 2020

 Automotive manufacturers are trying to address these trends – with plans to transition towards more service-centered business models and readying for Mobility as a Service (MaaS).
 As an industry, we had anticipated an inflection point in around 2028.
 At this point, it was anticipated that carmakers would have diversified their revenue streams by monetizing their collected data, delivering mobility and addressing last-mile delivery.
 But then the Coronavirus pandemic struck and everything changed.